The Miracle of Conversion

 Jorgensen has heard many other extraordinary testimonies and miracles while talking to those who've been involved in the pageant for five decades, including some who have seen angels or heavenly beings they thought were actors but later discovered were not cast in the play.

-Whether granted with visions, the Spirit, a renewal of testimony, or a chance to serve, there's no doubt that the Mormon Miracle Pageant transforms lives and touches hearts, something let's hope they'll continue to do for another 50 years.
+Whether granted with visions, the Spirit, a renewal of testimony, or a chance to serve, there's no doubt that the Mormon Miracle Pageant has transformed lives and touched hearts.